-Let's look at this chart in a smaller font size with lots of repeats so we can see what it really looks like.
+Let's look at this chart in a smaller font size with lots of repeats so we can see what it really looks like and especially to contrast it with the hiccup version.

 As an exercise, create the chart for this version as well as one that omits the partial diamonds on all four sides.
+One possible chart is given in the Answers.